 Clues to Note-taking

-The student should write his notes in an outline form instead of the summary form.
+The student should write his notes in an outline form instead of a summary form.
 An outline is the presentation of the essential ideas in a graphic form.

-The form brings about a clear representation of and a relationship between the major points rose.
+The form brings about a clear representation of and a relationship between the major points.
 Outlining also makes revision easy.
 Consider the following example of an outline drawn from a lecture titled: ‘Ibadan Riots’.

 - Reactions to economic hardships